-Sno-Isle Libraries is seeking a Public Services Assistant I (Oak Harbor), and a Page Supervisor (Lynnwood).
+Sno-Isle Libraries is seeking a Public Services Assistant I (Oak Harbor).

-The Timberland Regional Library is seeking a Librarian or Public Services

-Specialist with a primary focus of Youth Services for the Tumwater Timberland Library.
+The Timberland Regional Library is seeking a Librarian or Public Services Specialist with a primary focus of Youth Services (Tumwater Timberland Library).

-Washington State Library is seeking a Branch Librarian and a Library Associate (Prison Libraries)
+Washington State Library is seeking a Branch Librarian and a Library Associate (Prison Libraries).